JRioP/RoadRescue/README.md

 # RoadRescue
-A Capstone Application of STI Tanauan.
+A Capstone Application for STI Tanauan.